TheBlackParrot/stream_resource_dump/beat_saber_stuff/request_system/README.md

 This is an external request system for Beat Saber, utilizing PHP and an SQLite database to dynamically generate a .bplist formatted JSON file for use with the PlaylistManager mod.
+This can also do session tracking with external scripts that utilize data from any overlay mods.

 # Server-sided setup
 Create a webserver-readable "key" file, and modify the `$access_key` variable in `lib/settings.php` to the filepath of said key file.
 This is used in POST requests that require some sort of authentication to ensure the requests being made are coming from something you control.

 Modify any setting values in the `$settings` array in `lib/settings.php` to values of your liking. `INF` is infinity, `-INF` is negative infinity, use these to disable numeric thresholds. *(eventually I'll make commands for these sry)*

+If you want to disable session tracking, simply delete any files having to do with a *session*.

 # Payload examples
 ### Notes